Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 Consider the two most famous mycotoxins:

 Ochratoxin A – primarily found in green coffee, cocoa products, nuts, dried fruits, and meat.
 Predominantly generated by the aspergillus and penicillium mould families.
 This mycotoxins is notorious for accumulating in the kidneys and causing gradual kidney failure, in humans, rats and birds alike.
-Ochratoxins A has an equally high affinity to the brain, and may contribute towards Alzheimer’s disease.
+Ochratoxin A has an equally high affinity to the brain, and may contribute towards Alzheimer’s disease.

 Read Annihilate Your Acne – learn how to clear your skin permanently

 Aflatoxin B is found in cocoa, coffee, nuts and most notoriously peanuts.
-It’s also rampant in animals feed, and even has ability to penetrate human skin.
+It’s also rampant in animals feed, and even has the ability to penetrate human skin.
 Aflatoxin B is manufactured by two main species of mould – aspergillus parasitic and aspergillus flavus.

 The rising shadow of mycotoxins